Genesis Climber MOSPEADA

-Genesis Climber MOSPEADA (機甲創世記モスピーダ, Kikō Sōseiki Mosupīda) is an anime science fiction series created by Shinji Aramaki and Hideki Kakinuma.
+Genesis Climber MOSPEADA (機甲創世記モスピーダ, Kikō Sōseiki Mosupīda) is an anime science-fiction series produced by Tatsunoko Production.
 The 25-episode television series ran from late 1983 to early 1984 in Japan.
 MOSPEADA is an acronym of "Military Operation Soldier Protection Emergency Aviation Dive Armor", one of the transformable motorcycle-armors the series features.
 The other primary mecha featured in the show is the three-form transformable fighter called the Armo-Fighter AFC-01 Legioss.
 MOSPEADA was adapted as the third generation of the American series Robotech, much like Macross and Southern Cross.

 Story

 In the 21st century, Earth's pollution problems result in the development of a new hydrogen fuel called "HBT" as an alternative to fossil fuels, while mankind colonizes Mars.
 In 2050, a mysterious alien race called the Inbit invades Earth, the ensuing war leaves only a few pockets of human resistance on the planet's surface.
 Many of the refugees escape aboard a few remaining shuttles to seek shelter on the Moon.
 The Inbit set up their main base of operations on Earth, called "Reflex Point", in the Great Lakes area of North America.

 However, the Mars colony, dubbed the Mars Base, does not forget about the plight of Earth.
 Troops are sent in to fight the Inbit from the Moon, only to fail miserably.
 The Inbit do not attack Mars and show no interest towards the other planets.
 Surprisingly, the aliens show no hostility towards humans unless they are directly provoked.
 The Inbit can also sense the presence of HBT and use of the fuel is limited under their supervision, as HBT is a common component in weapons technology.
 Mars Base becomes a gigantic military factory, producing vast amounts of advanced weaponry and trained troops.
-In 2080, Mars Base sends an expeditionary force to liberate the planet from the Inbit - but it is virtually destroyed despite a technological advantage including the deployment of transformable mecha.
+In 2080, Mars Base sends an expeditionary force to liberate the planet from the Inbit—but it is virtually destroyed despite a technological advantage including the deployment of transformable mecha.

-A Second Expeditionary Force is dispatched three years but destroyed in a ferocious battle in orbit around the Earth, Legioss pilot Stik Barnard turns out to be the only survivor as he crashlands in South America, but his fiancée, Marlene, is killed in the chaos.
-A holographic recording of Marlene given to Stik just before the operation began gives him the strength to move on and avenge her death.
+A Second Expeditionary Force is dispatched three years but destroyed in a ferocious battle in orbit around the Earth, Legioss pilot Stig Barnard turns out to be the only survivor as he crashlands in South America, but his fiancée, Marlene, is killed in the chaos.
+A holographic recording of Marlene given to Stig just before the operation began gives him the strength to move on and avenge her death.
 In his quest to reach Reflex Point, he meets the other main characters of the show, forming a group of ragtag freedom fighters in a quest to rid the planet of the Inbit.

 As the plot unfolds, the purpose of the Inbit invasion is revealed: to find a suitable place to evolve into more complex beings.
-However, the Inbit do not know that their endeavor actually threatens to cause the extinction of both humans and Inbit and thus, it is up to Stik and his group, with the help of humanoid Inbit (Aisha and Solzie), to convince Inbit's hive queen, the Refless, to flee from Earth.
+However, the Inbit do not know that their endeavor actually threatens to cause the extinction of both humans and Inbit and thus, it is up to Stig and his group, with the help of humanoid Inbit (Aisha and Solzie), to convince Inbit's hive queen, the Refless, to flee from Earth.